 However, when an old crush from her past, possibly her first crush comes back into her life, Moushimi has an affair with him.
-She seems him several times a week and goes on trips with him.
+She sees him several times a week and goes on trips with him.
 She inadvertently mentions him to Gogol on their way to his mother’s for Christmas.

 How The Namesake Ends

 Gogol and Nikhil, two names and maybe two identities.
-After changing his name to Nikhil, Gogol is known as such with his new friends.
+After changing his name to Nikhil, Gogol is known as such by his new friends.
 However, all his old friends and family continue to call him Gogol.
 Although he insisted on the name change and informed his family of it, it was strange when his family called him Nikhil to his new friends but also awkward if they slipped up and used Gogol.

-The story ends with Gogol, Sonia, Sonia’s fiance (Ben), Ashima and their extended Bengali family at her mother’s Christmas party.
+The story ends with Gogol, Sonia, Sonia’s fiancé (Ben), Ashima, and their extended Bengali family at her mother’s Christmas party.
 We learn that Moushumi and Gogol are divorced and Sonia is about to marry Ben.
 Ashima has sold the house and will soon go to Calcutta.
 She will spend half the year with her brother and half with her family and friends in the US.
 Everyone is celebrating the last party in that house.

 During the party, Gogol goes upstairs to get a camera in his old room.
 He finds the book that his father got for him.
 For the first time, he reads the inscription and feels close to his father.
-His mother comes upstairs to get him but he will return to the book and finally read it after years of refusing to read any of the Russian literature his father loved so much.
+His mother comes upstairs to get him, but he will return to the book and finally read it after years of refusing to read any of the Russian literature his father loved so much.

 Note that Amazon Links are affiliate links.
 This means that I earn a small commission on qualifying purchases made at Amazon if you use this link to make a purchase.